JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

 ## Building a custom JLL package locally

 When building a new version of a JLL package, if `--deploy` is passed to `build_tarballs.jl` then a newly-built JLL package will be deployed to a GitHub repository.
-(Read the documentation given by passing `--help` to a `build_tarballs.jl` script for more on `--deploy` options).
+(Read the documentation in the [Command Line](@ref) section or given by passing `--help` to a `build_tarballs.jl` script for more on `--deploy` options).
 If `--deploy=local` is passed, the JLL package will still be built in the `~/.julia/dev/` directory, but it will not be uploaded anywhere.
 This is useful for local testing and validation that the built artifacts are working with your package.